whisperrnote/whisperrchat-b82a8ded/AUTH_TESTING_GUIDE.md

 # Authentication Testing Guide

 ## Overview
-This guide explains how to test the improved authentication system in WhisperChat.
+This guide explains how to test the improved authentication system in Tenchat.

 ## Prerequisites